Brand your donate pages

 - Donate pages show your logo at the top and link to your privacy policy beneath the form.
 Your primary colour drives the donate form's main controls - the donate button, the highlighted suggested-amount, and the one-time/recurring toggle.

-- Checkout links (
+- Give pages (

 What it does not change